The HPCToolkit Performance Tools

 Assume we have an application called zoo

 First compile and link your application normally with full optimization

 Typically this involves compiler options such as -O3 -g.

 Profile with hpcrun(1)

-Assume we wish to use two different sets of events.
+Assume you wish to measure two different sets of resources,

-will by default place the results in a measurement directory named hpctoolkit--measurements.
+by default puts its results into a measurement directory

 (The version of hpcprof(1)

-Assume the generated Experiment database is named hpctoolkit-database.
+By default the generated experiment database is named hpctoolkit-zoo-database.